joetjo/jopLauncher/README.md

 # Enhancement To be done

-- double game for certain game to be supported...
-- game associated to platform should not start if platform is not started based on a flag by platform ( steam start automatically for example )
+- add icon to game
 - add a way to disable the running mode if not supported.
 - add a way to add a specific process that do not map the pattern
-- platform starter --> horizontal panel at the bottom of active platfom with all not started platform
+- platform starter --> horizontal panel at the bottom of active platform with all not started platform
 - add pagination for all sessions
-- launch and detect discord
 - packaging icons / images
 - separate storage in multiple files
 - on storage migration, save à backup of the file before
-- menu to start companion app
+- menu to start "IconFx"
+- double game for certain game to be supported...
+- game associated to platform should not start if platform is not started based on a flag by platform ( steam start automatically for example )

 # Potential Enhancement